qirh/qirh.github.io/_posts/2017-9-5-English.md

 However, for me, English is the most beautiful language in the world.
 Not because of how it sounds or its' characteristics, but because I think part of the beauty of a language are the people that speak it.
 And knowing English has enabled me to meet a lot of people that I wouldn't have been able to communicate with otherwise and that makes me really thankful to have learnt English and makes it a pretty language in my eyes.

 p.s another thing that I appreciate about English is the lack of accents, it's so nice not to worry about accents :)

+p.s #2 I really appreciate that English has a minimal use of prefixes and suffixes, they're such a pain to use!